 ggplot(neighces)

+We get an empty plot.
 We haven’t told ggplot() what type of geometric object(s) we want to plot, nor how the variables should be mapped to the geometric objects, so we just have a blank plot.
 We have geoms to paint the blank canvas.

-From here, we add a “geom” layer to the ggplot object.
+From here, we add a geom layer to the ggplot object.
 Layers are added to ggplot objects using +, instead of %>%, since you are not explicitly piping an object into each subsequent layer, but adding layers on top of one another.
 Each geom is associated with a specific type of graph.

 Histogram